-The aggregate amount of salaries, allowances, discretionary bonus and retirement benefits scheme contributions paid and benefits in kind granted to our Directors for each of the three years ended December 31, 2011 and the nine months ended September 30, 2012 were approximately RMB0.8 million, RMB0.8 million, RMB0.8 million, respectively.
+The aggregate amount of salaries, allowances, discretionary bonus and retirement benefits scheme contributions paid and benefits in kind granted to our Directors for each of the three years ended December 31, 2011 and the nine months ended September 30, 2012 were approximately RMB0.8 million, RMB0.8 million, RMB0.8 million, and RMB0.6 million, respectively.

 Under the arrangements currently in force, the estimated aggregate remuneration payable to, and benefits in kind receivable by (excluding any discretionary bonus), our Directors in respect of the year ending December 31, 2013 will be approximately RMB0.3 million.
+Our Company is considering a proposal, subject to approval by the remuneration committee and the Board, which would increase such aggregate remuneration to an estimated RMB11.0 million for the year ending December 31, 2013.